neuromorphicsystems/neuromorphic-rs/README.md

 ## More examples

-See _python/tests_ for different usage examples. `python/tests/display.py` implements a live event viewer with exponential decays caculated by the GPU.
+See _python/examples_ for different usage examples.

+_python/examples/any_display.py_ implements a live event viewer with exponential decays caculated by the GPU.
 It requires vispy and glfw (`pip install vispy glfw`).

-Some tests generate plots and require Plotly (`pip install plotly pandas kaleido`).
+_python/examples/evk4_plot_hot_pixels_ generates plots and require Plotly (`pip install plotly pandas kaleido`).

 ## Contribute